qmk/qmk_firmware/docs/feature_caps_word.md

 By default, Caps Word turns off when Shift keys are pressed, considering them as word-breaking.
 Alternatively with the `CAPS_WORD_INVERT_ON_SHIFT` option, pressing the Shift key continues Caps Word and inverts the shift state.
-This makes it convenient to uncapitalize one or a few letters within a word, for example with Caps Word on, typing "P, D, F, Shift+S" produces "PDFs".
+This is convenient for uncapitalizing one or a few letters within a word, for example with Caps Word on, typing "D, B, Shift+A, Shift+A, S" produces "DBaaS", or typing "P, D, F, Shift+S" produces "PDFs".

 Enable it by adding in config.h